gajus/turbowatch/README.md

 });

 /**
+ * @property attempt Attempt number (starting with 0) indicating if trigger was retried.
  * @property files Describes the list of files that changed.
  * @property first Identifies if this is the first event.
  * @property signal Instance of AbortSignal used to signal when the routine should be aborted.